 Amyotrophic lateral sclerosis (ALS) is commonly referred to as Lou Gehrig’s disease, after the famous baseball player who was diagnosed with it.
-It is a chronic, progressive neurodegenerative disease that affects nerve cells in the brain and spinal cord; it leads to the weakening of muscles and physical functions.

-Motor neurons run from the brain to the spinal cord, and from the spinal cord to muscles throughout the body.
-In ALS, these motor neurons deteriorate and affect an individual’s ability to initiate and control muscle movement.
 Over time, the brain loses this ability entirely.
 Individuals often lose voluntary muscle actions such as speaking, eating, moving, and breathing.
 Other examples of voluntary movements include reaching out to grab something (an action controlled by the arm), or walking (an action controlled by the legs).

 Currently, 30,000 people may be affected by ALS in the United States.
 On average, 5,600 people this year will be diagnosed with ALS.